nh2/Abacus/README.md

 Caveats
 ============

-I don't care if you like tabs or Windows line endings and don't bother with handling them.
-Need to get smarter about matching against longer separator tokens first.
+I don't care if you like real tabs or Windows line endings and don't bother with handling them.